Mendham Township, New Jersey: Local government

 Mendham Township operates under the township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held on the first Monday after January 1, the newly reconstituted township committee selects one of its members to serve as mayor, and another to serve as deputy mayor.

-As of 2025, members of the Mendham Township Committee are Mayor Nick Monaghan (R, term on committee ends December 3, 2024; term as mayor ends 2023), Deputy Mayor Sarah Neibart (R, term on committee ends 2024; term as deputy mayor ends 2023), Amalia Duarte (D, 2023), Tracy Moreen (R, 2025) and Lauren Spirig (D, 2025).
+As of 2025, members of the Mendham Township Committee are Mayor Sarah Neibart (R, 2027; term as mayor ends December 31, 2025), Deputy Nick Monaghan (R, 2027; term as deputy mayor ends 2025), Amalia Duarte (D, 2026), Tracy Moreen (R, 2025) and Lauren Spirig (D, 2025).

-In February 2023, Republicans dropped a challenge to the election of Democrat Lauren Spirig, who was awarded the second seat up for election, two votes ahead of incumbent Republican committee member Thomas Baio, who claimed that there had been 33 votes that had been cast by individuals who no longer resided in the township and were thus ineligible to vote.
+In February 2023, Republicans dropped a challenge to the election of Democrat Lauren Spirig, who won the second seat on the committee up for election in November 2022, three votes ahead of incumbent Republican committee member Thomas Baio, who claimed that there had been votes cast by individuals who no longer resided in the township and were thus ineligible to vote.

 Former township committeeman Brian Phelan was inducted into the New Jersey State Elected Officials Hall of Fame in 2011.